-Port Type VLANs Supported PVID Format Usage Edge 1 (Native) Untagged All frames are sent and received without the need for VLAN tags.
-Configured Tagged VLAN traffic domains are enforced on a single VLAN.
-Trunk All Configured Tagged or Untagged Switch-to-Switch Connections: VLANs must be manually created and administered.
+Port Type VLANs Supported PVID Format Usage Edge 1 (Native) Configured Untagged VLAN Unaware Networks: All frames are sent and received without the need for VLAN tags.
+Tagged VLAN Aware Networks: VLAN traffic domains are enforced on a single VLAN.
+Trunk All Configured Tagged or Untagged Switch-to-Switch Connections: VLANs must be manually created and administered, or can be dynamically learned through GVRP.
 Multiple-VLAN End Devices: Implement connections to end devices that support multiple VLANs at the same time.